Dental Bridge

 What’s the procedure for a dental bridge?

 A dental bridge is usually completed in two appointments.
-The first is to prepare the teeth that the bridge will rest on, take some impressions of your teeth, and make some temporary teeth, so that you are not left without teeth whilst the new ones are being made.
-The second appointment is to fit your new dental bridge.
+The first is to prepare the teeth that the bridge will rest on, take some impressions of your teeth, and make some temporary teeth.
+By making temporary teeth, you never have to walk around with a missing tooth, where possible.

 How long does a dental bridge last?